grafana/grafana/docs/sources/developers/plugins/sign-a-plugin.md

 ### Why do I get a "Modified signature" error?

-Because of an issue when signing the plugin on Windows, in some cases an invalid MANIFEST.txt is generated.
-You can fix this by replacing all double backslashes, `\\`, with a forward slash, `/` in the MANIFEST.txt file.
+In some cases an invalid `MANIFEST.txt` is generated because of an issue when signing the plugin on Windows.
+You can fix this by replacing all double backslashes, `\\`, with a forward slash, `/`, in the `MANIFEST.txt` file.
 You need to do this every time you sign your plugin.

 ### Why do I get a "Field is required: `rootUrls`" error for my public plugin?